AthenZ/athenz/docs/setup_ui.md

 installation, copy the `zms_cert.pem` file from the `athenz-zms-X.Y/var/zms_server/certs` directory to a local directory on the host that will be running the UI Server.
 For the `zms-public-cert-path` argument below pass the full path of the zms_cert.pem.
+For the `admin-username` argument below pass the system admin that the zms server configured with: e.g. `user.john` and the `admin-fullname` is the full name for the administrator: e.g. `John Smith`.

 ```shell
 $ cd athenz-ui-X.Y